-What is the Canadian Diabetes Association’s position on insurance for people living with diabetes?
+What is Diabetes Canada’s position on insurance for people living with diabetes?

-The Canadian Diabetes Association believes that people with diabetes should be able to obtain insurance coverage of all types at a reasonable cost.
+Diabetes Canada believes that people with diabetes should be able to obtain insurance coverage of all types at a reasonable cost.

-Read the CDA's full position statement on insurance, including background and rationale.
+Read the Diabetes Canada's full position statement on insurance, including background and rationale.

 Do I have to tell my insurance company that I have diabetes?